codesport/admin-panel/README.md

   return number;
 }
 ```
-If arrow fucntions are not used to create class methods, they must be binded the method in the constructor likeso:

-`this.myMethodName = this.myMethodName.bind(this);`
+If arrow fucntions are not used to create a method, the method must be "manually" binded the class in the constructor likeso: `this.myMethodName = this.myMethodName.bind(this);`

 # Getting Started